Stoney Trail: West Calgary

-After passing though the Highway 1 interchange, 8 lanes of Stoney Trail cross the Bow River on a pair of high bridges before passing through an interchange at Nose Hill Drive and ascending a long hill past another interchange at Tuscany Boulevard/Scenic Acres Link and then a large modified cloverleaf interchange at Crowchild Trail (Highway 1A).
+After passing through the Highway 1 interchange, 8 lanes of Stoney Trail cross the Bow River on a pair of high bridges before passing through an interchange at Nose Hill Drive and ascending a long hill past another interchange at Tuscany Boulevard/Scenic Acres Link and then a large modified cloverleaf interchange at Crowchild Trail (Highway 1A).
 From here the highway levels out and begins to make a broad turn through Northwest Calgary passing through interchanges at Country Hills Boulevard, Sarcee Trail, Shaganappi Trail and Beddington Trail before crossing West Nose Creek.
-It then climbs up a small hill, turns completely east and passes though interchanges at 14th Street, Harvest Hills Boulevard/Center Street and 11th Street before reaching the large free flowing combination interchange at Deerfoot Trail (Highway 2) which is one of the largest Interchanges in Western Canada by footprint area.
+It then climbs up a small hill, turns completely east and passes through interchanges at 14th Street, Harvest Hills Boulevard/Center Street and 11th Street before reaching the large free flowing combination interchange at Deerfoot Trail (Highway 2) which is one of the largest Interchanges in Western Canada by footprint area.

 The section of Stoney/Tsuut'ina Trail between Highway 22X and Highway 8 has an extremely wide median to allow for future expansion of up to 16 lanes if required.

 East Calgary

-Unlike in West Calgary, the terrain in East Calgary is flat.
+Unlike in West Calgary, the terrain in East Calgary is relatively flat, with only bumps in the terrain.
 Therefore, Stoney Trail follows a straight alignment with only two significant corners at the NE and SE edges of the city.
 It has no hills or stream crossing along its length as it does not intersect any valleys.
 The interchanges on the east section tend to be more spaced apart than on the west section.

-Shortly after passing through the interchange at Deerfoot Trail, Stoney Trail passes though another interchange at Metis Trail.
+Shortly after passing through the interchange at Deerfoot Trail, Stoney Trail passes through another interchange at Metis Trail.
 It then bends around a 90 degree corner to head straight south along the eastern edge of the city.
-It passes though interchanges at Country Hills Boulevard, Airport Trail and McKnight Boulevard before entering a free flowing combination interchange at Highway 1.
+It passes through interchanges at Country Hills Boulevard, Airport Trail and McKnight Boulevard before entering a free flowing combination interchange at Highway 1.
 From there it continues straight south along flat terrain passing through several more interchanges at 17th Avenue, Peigan Trail, Glenmore Trail and 114th Avenue before intersecting Highway 22X in a combination interchange where Stoney Trail makes another 90 degree turn to begin heading west.
 After passing an interchange at 52nd street Stoney Trail reaches the combination Interchange at Deerfoot Trail (Highway 2) that marks the starting and ending point for the ring road.
+The entire freeway has a posted speed limit of 100 km/h (62 mph).